s8sg/faas-flow/README.md

 2018/08/13 07:52:03 [Request `bdojh7oi7u6bl8te4r0g`] Received
 ```
 The assigned request Id is set on the response header `X-Faas-Flow-Reqid`
+One may provide custom request Id by setting `X-Faas-Flow-Reqid` in the request header

 ## Request Tracing by Open-Tracing